appsuite/tcserver-spring-boot-samples/README.md

 This repository contains examples of how to use embedded tc Server with spring-boot via tcserver-spring-boot.
 Most of the examples are copies of existing spring-boot-samples-tomcat that have been modified to use embedded tc Server instead of tomcat.

-The spring-boot-sample-tcserver-obfuscated-ssl shows how to use tc Server obfuscation in application.properties.
+The tcserver-spring-boot-sample-obfuscated-ssl shows how to use tc Server obfuscation in application.properties.

 Prerequisites
 =============